Global markets fall sharply on worries about rates, economy

 Stocks tumbled worldwide Friday on more signs the global economy is weakening, just as central banks raise the pressure even more with additional interest rate hikes.

-The S&P 500 fell 1.7% after a preliminary report suggested U.S. business activity is still shrinking, though not quite as badly as in earlier months.
+The S&P 500 fell 2.3% in early afternoon trading, adding a dismal cap on what’s already been a rough week.
+It’s almost all the way back to its lowest point of the year, reached in mid-June, as Wall Street remains mired in its bear market.
+The Dow Jones Industrial Average is on pace to finish the day 20% below its record set early this year, joining other major indexes that already passed the threshold.

-European stocks fell even more after preliminary data there suggested the worst monthly contraction since the start of 2021.
+European stocks fell just as sharply or more after preliminary data there suggested business activity had its worst monthly contraction since the start of 2021.
+Adding to the pressure was a new plan announced in London to cut taxes, which sent U.K. yields soaring because it could ultimately force its central bank to raise rates even more sharply.

 The Federal Reserve on Wednesday lifted its benchmark rate, which affects many consumer and business loans, to a range of 3% to 3.25%.
 It released a forecast showing it expects that benchmark rate to be 4.4% by the year’s end, a full point higher than envisioned in June.